Any application for a full-time course submitted from 16 June will be treated as a late application.

 How We Support

-At Stamfrd College, we understand that every student’s journey is different.
+At Stamford College, we understand that every student’s journey is different.
 Some students may need additional support to access learning, navigate college life, or achieve their full potential.
 Our team provides personalised support to help with learning difficulties, disabilities, medical conditions, mental health needs and other challenges that might affect your education.

 Support is available for students assessed with barriers to learning, Special Educational Needs, and disabilities, which may include specific learning difficulties.